markmead/old.markmead.dev/content/blogs/how-to-export-to-csv-in-rails-with-params.md

 end
 ```

-This uses the scopes created in the user model to filter the `@users` instance variable, if there's no params passed it will default to the first `@users` declaration.
+This uses the scopes created in the user model to filter the `@users` instance variable, if there are no params passed it will default to the first `@users` declaration.

 There's also a `csv_name` variable that's created to allow for better naming: